 No one even understood it musically. (“Eastern-sounding” was the best anyone could do.)
 Cannonball’s version is pretty embarrassing – awkward, stiff, thoroughly a flop.
 Evans: “You could see that the other guys were struggling with it.
 After the date, Miles said I was the only one to play it the way he wanted.”

-By the way, Davis’ authorship has often been disputed, probably due to the fact that he never played the song, it was totally absorbed by Evans, and by the fact that Evans claimed credit for writing ‘Blue in Green’, while Davis (a well-known self-accreditor) claimed it for his own.
-But Evans himself often stated that it was Miles who wrote ‘Nardis’.
+By the way, Davis’ authorship has often been disputed, probably due to the fact that he never played the song and that it was so strongly absorbed by Evans.
+But Evans himself stated on numerous occasions that it was Miles who wrote ‘Nardis’.

 Half a year later, Miles brought Bill into his group in order to further explore modal jazz, at which Evans was considered an expert.
 This direction would reach fruition in April, 1959, in the masterpiece “Kind of Blue” (with Adderley on alto sax) (SoTW 079).